mumarm/Bagh-e-Umar/home.md

 Feel free to explore my digital garden or suggest improvements.

 ## Contact
-If you would like to contact me.
-Feel free to email me at umarr@duck.com Or you can interact with me on [Twitter](https://twitter.com/MUmarMuzaffar).
+If you would like to contact, feel free to email me at umarr@duck.com Or you can interact with me on [Twitter](https://twitter.com/MUmarMuzaffar).
 I'll be happy to reply and help you in any way.